nathanaherne/cruisin/cruisin-brain/README.md

 # MOTOR CONTROLLERS SUPPORTED

 This software was developed to interface with several motor controllers.
-IF you can justify the extra money, I recommend using a General Purpose Motor Controller as it makes the whole process much simpler.
+IF you can justify the extra money, I recommend using a General Purpose Motor Controller as it makes the whole process much simpler and significantly more configurable.

 ## Mobility scooter motor controllers that work with digital potentiometers

 I have tested 7 controllers so far and the following controllers work with digital potentiometers

 1. Dynamic Controls R-Series

+All other motor controllers from mobility scooters that I tested, did not work with digital potentiometers.

 ### NOTE:
 If you find the motor controller from your donor mobility scooter will not work with a digital potentiometer, you can use the wigwag from the mobility scooter to control forward/reverse.